janwilmake/uit/README.md

 UIT cleverly modularizes filters and transformations on file hierarchies by providing an elegant way to combine multiple UIT 'modules' together to get to a final result.
 Every UIT 'module' can apply path filters, content filters, and content transformations, to change the files in the file hierarchy, all while streaming, and even merge multiple file hierarchies together in the blink of an eye.

-## UIT Modules
+# UIT Modules

-UIT provides the following modules that can be combined to create powerful file processing pipelines:
+So far, UIT provides the following modules that can be combined to create powerful file processing pipelines:

 - [**uithub.ingestzip**](./uithub.ingestzip) - Ingests and processes ZIP files into normalized formdata format
 - [**uithub.merge**](./uithub.merge) - Combines multiple formdata streams into a single unified stream